- Risk Factors

 - Some sedative essential oils (such as lavender, chamomile, sweet marjoram, and clary sage) may provide temporary relief from the pain and discomfort of TMJ.

 When home remedies are not effective, medical treatment options may be necessary.
 Most of these types of treatments and remedies will not cure TMD, but they can provide temporary and even long-term relief from the pain symptoms.
-These include the following:
+The most common treatments include the following:

-- Dental splint (occlusal splint or stabilization splint or bite guard), which is a dental appliance placed in the mouth that keeps the teeth in alignment and prevents tooth grinding.
+- A dental splint (occlusal splint or stabilization splint or bite guard), is a dental appliance placed in the mouth that keeps the teeth in alignment and prevents tooth grinding.
 This resembles a mouth guard and is usually prescribed and fitted by a jaw specialist.

 - A medical professional may use Botox to relax the muscles of the jaw.
 However, this is not currently an FDA-approved treatment for TMD.

-- Physical therapy with jaw exercises can strengthen muscles, improve flexibility, and range of motion.
+- Physical therapy with jaw exercises can strengthen muscles, and improve flexibility, and range of motion.

 - In states where medical marijuana is legal, a physician may prescribe it to help with severe TMJ pain.

 - Biobehavioral management (biofeedback, cognitive-behavioral therapy [CBT]) may help diminish pain intensity.